QuoteCall

 Georgia Residency Rules for Taxes

-Georgia has income taxes and your residency status will determine, in part, whether you need to pay Georgia taxes.
+Georgia has income taxes.
+Your residency status will determine, in part, whether you need to pay Georgia taxes.

 You are considered a Georgia resident for tax purposes if: